openshift/enhancements/enhancements/update/targeted-update-edge-blocking.md

   Consumers should walk the array in order.
   For a given entry, if a condition type is unrecognized, or fails to evaluate, consumers should proceed to the next entry.
   If a condition successfully evaluates (either as a match or as an explicit does-not-match), that result is used, and no further entries should be attempted.
-  If no condition can be successfully evaluated, the update should not be recommended Each entry must be an [object][json-object] with at least the following property:
+  If no condition can be successfully evaluated, the update should not be recommended.
+  Each entry must be an [object][json-object] with at least the following property:
   * `type` (required, [string][json-string]), defining the type in [the condition type registry](#cluster-condition-type-registry).
-    For example, `type: promql` identifies the condition as [the `promql` type](#promql).
+    For example, `type: Always` identifies the condition as [the `Always` type](#always).
   Additional, type-specific properties for each entry are defined in [the cluster-condition type registry](#cluster-condition-type-registry).

 [The schema version][graph-data-schema-version] would also be bumped to 1.1.0, because this is a backwards-compatible change.